Nissan Versa Electric Power Steering Swap for Z31

 So, you're wanting to clean up the engine bay, but don't want to lose power steering?
 Well, the 2007-2009 Nissan Versa has the answer for you!
 Get out to the salvage yard and pick up the steering column (with attached computer), and intermediate shaft.
 You won't require many tools for this, but make sure to bring some wire cutters so you can grab the wiring harness that plugs into the control computer.
 Cut it as close to the main harness as you can to give yourself plenty of wiring later, and keep in mind the smaller connector is for the sub-harness that connects the torque sensor; don't cut this one.
-Once you leave, you should end up with this:

 The torque sensor housing can be clocked in two orientations, I suggest rotating it 180 degrees from the stock position to provide yourself with a more compact unit.
 Make sure not to damage the components within, as these toothed gears are how the torque sensor does its thing.

 Remove the stock steering column.
-There are four 12mm bolts that hold up the column, and three phillips/10mm bolts that hold the column tube/plate to the firewall.
+There are four 12mm bolts that hold up the column, and three Phillips/10mm bolts that hold the column tube/plate to the firewall.
 Disconnect the universal joint from the steering rack, and pull this assembly from the car.
 Disassemble the rear half of it, but keep all of the parts for now.
 I started by cutting down the main bracket, to 95mm.

-Take the front piece of the stock intermediate shaft (That attaches to the universal joint behind the steering wheel) and cut it down to 76mm or so.
+Take the front piece of the stock intermediate shaft (that attaches to the universal joint behind the steering wheel) and cut it down to 76mm or so.
 You could cut it shorter, but I left mine this long when I was test fitting the components as it allowed plenty of room for adjustment.

 I cut the input shaft of the assist motor down to 35mm from the flange to the tip, you could leave it a bit longer but it's not really necessary.
 I recommend taping off the gap between the input shaft and the torque housing, as the needle bearing at the front is not shielded.